 UPDATE: I began making $10k/month (see my journey in my new book, How to Become Financially Free, where I share my journey from homeless to 6 figures and what steps you can take to get on the right track as well.
-You can find the book on Amazon here).
+You can find the book in my store here).

 But it’s not always been glitz and glam on what the world calls poverty level, 4 years ago, I lived on MUCH less: $700/month, which is $8,400/year.

 If you want to get technical, the lowest amount I’ve ever lived on is $5, but I was living in a homeless shelter at the time, so I don’t count that. 🙂